olets/zsh-abbr/README.md

 abbr (--output-aliases | -o) [DESTINATION]
 ```

 Export abbreviations as aliases declarations.
 To export global abbreviations, use  **--global**.
-Othewise, or if the **--universal** scope is used, universal abbreviations are exported.
+Otherwise, or if the **--universal** scope is used, universal abbreviations are exported.

 ```shell
 % abbr --add gcm git checkout master